 When thru-hiking, special encounters are part of the experience.
-One such encounter happened when one of the Frisian bastards completed the GR20 on Corsica in September and October 2018.
-It’s also a story that teaches you always to keep an open mind towards every person you meet and not to be distracted by personalities that behave differently from the social norm.
-They might be your lifesaver.
-Especially when hiking the GR20 which is considered Europe’s toughest and most deadly hiking trail.
+One such encounter happened when one of the Frisian bastards completed the GR20 on the island of Corsica in the months of September and October 2018.
+It is a story that teaches you always to keep an open mind towards every person you meet and not to be distracted by personalities that behave differently from the social norm.
+Actually, they might turn out to be your possible lifesaver.
+Especially when hiking the GR20, which is considered Europe's toughest and most deadly hiking trail.
 So, if the title of the blog post gives the impression it is about tough men, we must correct it.
 These are the words of a tough woman.

-After seven merciless days on the trail, the bastard arrived at the camp spot Petra Piana.
-Besides hikers, also cows trudged in the camp area.
-The first thing he did was to go to the shed where provisions were sold.
-It was at the end of the season and most provisions were sold out.
-Luckily, the bastard was able to buy some cheese and sausages, and most importantly, a litre of red wine.
+After seven merciless days on the trail, the bastard arrived at the campsite Petra Piana.
+Besides hikers, cows also trudged in the camp area.
+The first thing he did was go to the shed where provisions were sold.
+It was at the end of the season, and most provisions were sold out already.
+Luckily, the bastard was able to buy some cheese and sausages, and most importantly, a liter of red wine.
 While lying on his sleeping pad with the wine, other hikers arrived.
-Most of them he knew already from the days before.
-But there was another hiker between them who caught his attention: a woman in her late 50s.
+Most of them he already knew from the days before.
+But there was another hiker among them who caught his attention: a woman, he guessed, in her late 50s.

-It was the proprietor of the camp spot who made an inappropriate semi-sexist remark about marrying her.
-She responded about being married and not to be interested at all in him, etc. From the way she responded, quite loud too, and how she talked and acted you could sense she was communicatively different.
-A bit ‘special’ and not fully in touch with the people surrounding her.
-Anyway, the bastard didn’t pay much attention to it.
-He was drinking his wine, eating sausage and a smelly but delicious Corsican cheese, and enjoying a wonderful sunset from his sleeping pad.
+It was the proprietor of the campsite who made an inappropriate semi-sexist remark about marrying her.
+She responded by saying she was married and was not interested in him at all, etc. From the way she responded, quite loudly too, and how she talked and acted, you could sense she was communicatively different.
+A bit 'special' or 'extra' and not fully in touch with the people surrounding her.
+Anyway, the bastard did not pay too much attention to it.
+He was drinking his wine, eating sausages and smelly but delicious Corsican cheese, and enjoying a wonderful sunset behind the mountains from his sleeping pad.

-The next day, at refuge de l’Onda, she was there again.
-The bastard approached her to make small talk.
-However, the conversation wasn’t flowing.
-For three more days, the bastard hadn’t seen her.
+For three more days, the bastard had not seen her.
 In the meantime, almost no hikers were left on the trail.
-Most had stopped at the village of Vizzavona; the end of the first leg of the GR20.
-Only a very few continued the second leg.
-Above all, most refuges would be closed by now, since the month of October was well underway.
-But at Bergeries Capanelle the bastard saw the woman hiker again.
+Most had left the track at the village of Vizzavona, which is the end of the first leg of the GR20.
+Only very few continued the second leg.
+Moreover, most refuges would be closed by now, since the month of October was well underway.
+But at Bergeries Capanelle, the bastard saw the woman hiker again.
 This time they had a longer chat.
-Together with two other hikers they were surprised by the owners of the Bergeries with a lot of free food.
-It happened to be the day the Bergeries closed down and they had to get rid off all the remaining food items.
-We had candy, cake, and even pastry.
-As much as we could eat.
+Together with two other hikers, they were surprised by the owners of the Bergeries with a lot of free food.
+It happened to be the day the Bergeries closed down, and they had to get rid of all the remaining food items.
+The hungry hikers had candy, cake, and even pastries.
+As much as they could eat.
 After eleven days on the trail, this was almost heaven.

 “And if the ski-lift didn’t function, I would walk up the mountain.”